Open the server Apps tab

 postgres_data:

-PORTHost port to expose(default: 5432)POSTGRES_USERDatabase username(default: postgres)POSTGRES_PASSWORDDatabase passwordPOSTGRES_DBDatabase name(default: app)Deploy with Docker Compose
+PORTHost port to expose(default: 5432)POSTGRES_USERDatabase username(default: postgres)POSTGRES_PASSWORDDatabase passwordPOSTGRES_DBDatabase name(default: app)Launch the application stack using Docker Compose.

 # Deploy the application